 Websites that run on the basis of user registration need to allow their users to create an account and assign them different roles so they can operate on the website.

 A user can be admin, editor, author, or contributor.
 You can also add new roles to your website.
 WordPress allows you to create a customized dashboard for your users.

 To create a new account in WordPress you must follow these steps:

 1. First, you need to go to your admin dashboard.
 If you have forgotten your login password, simply click on “Lost Password” to reset or retrieve your password.

 2. When you are in your WordPress dashboard, click on the “User” tab.

 3. Then click on “Add New”.

-4. You will then get redirected to the page you create a new account.
+4. You will be redirected to the page where you can create a new account.
 Enter the username and email address in their respected fields.
 The first name, last name, and website are optional.
 You can leave them blank.